Our objectives

 Compared with many central banks, access to our operations is open to a relatively wide set of eligible financial firms.
 Our eligibility criteria apply by type of firm.

-We assess whether a particular group of firms should be eligible to participate based on a number of key considerations.
-These include:
+We assess whether a particular group of firms should be eligible to participate based on key considerations that include:

-- The extent of overnight liquidity risk they run in the course of their business
+- the extent of overnight liquidity risk they run in their business

-If we judge a category of firm to be eligible for access to the Bank’s facilities, then all firms within that category are eligible to apply.
-But, only if they individually meet the Prudential Regulation Authority’s (PRA) threshold conditions for authorisation (or a comparable test where firms are not PRA-regulated), and the operational and other requirements set out in our Terms and Conditions and Operating Procedures.
+If we judge a category of firm to be eligible for access to the Bank’s facilities, then all firms within it are eligible to apply – but only if they individually meet the Prudential Regulation Authority’s (PRA) threshold conditions for authorisation (or a comparable test if not PRA-regulated), and the operational and other requirement in our Terms and Conditions and Operating Procedures.

 Which types of firms can participate in our operations